Visit Gonville & Caius

-A typical programme might include a talk by our Schools Liaison Officer, Rosie Costello, about university and Cambridge specifically; a tour of the College (often led by current undergraduates) and a Q & A session with undergraduates.
+A typical programme might include a talk by our Schools Liaison Officer, Katy Lewis, about university and Cambridge specifically; a tour of the College (often led by current undergraduates) and a Q & A session with undergraduates.
 Many other activities are also possible, and the programme for each visit is tailored to the group.
 If you have specific ideas for your visit, please let us know.
 Apart from transport to and from the College, everything is free of charge, including lunch in the College dining hall for day visits where numbers permit.
 To request a visit, please use our online form here

 We host these visits into Gonville & Caius for school groups with a range of aims.
 Often they are a great way to raise students' aspirations and attainment; proving to them that competitive universities such as Cambridge are not beyond their reach and giving them a taste of University life.
 Some groups we host are among the top achievers in their school and are seriously considering top University applications.
 For groups such as this we can offer information about Cambridge Admissions and sessions on Personal Statements and Interviews.
 Whatever the purpose of your school visit, here at Caius we are keen to make you welcome and provide a stimulating, engaging visit for your students.

 Sir John Lawes School students and staff on their visit outside the College Library